Wanda Gág: Art school

 In 1913, Gág began a platonic relationship with University of Minnesota medical student Edgar T. Herrmann who exposed her to new ideas in art, politics and philosophy.
 With a scholarship (and the aid of friends), she attended The Saint Paul School of Art in 1913 and 1914.
 From 1914 to 1917 she attended The Minneapolis School of Art under the patronage of Herschel V. Jones.
 While there, she became friends with Harry Gottlieb and Adolf Dehn.
 Her first illustrated book commission (as Wanda Gäg) was A Child’s Book of Folk-Lore— Mechanics of Written English by Jean Sherwood Rankin (1917).

 New York

 In 1917, Gág won a scholarship to the Art Students League of New York where she took classes in composition, etching and advertising illustration.
 By 1919, Gág was earning her living as a commercial illustrator.

 During her time in New York she became a member of the Society of American Graphic Artists.
 In 1921, she became a partner in a business venture called Happiwork Story Boxes.
-The boxes were decorated with story panels on its sides.
+The boxes were decorated with picture story panels on each side.
 An illustration of Gág's was published in Broom: An International Magazine of the Arts in 1921.
 Gág's art exhibition in the New York Public Library in 1923 was her first solo show.
 She began signing her name "Gág" around this time.